Rickolaa/minesweeper/README.md

 - Start the game from Visual Studio (`F5` or "Start" button).
 - Play using the default interface:
   - Click tiles to reveal them.
-  - Right-click to flag potential mines (if implemented).
+  - Right-click to flag potential mines.
   - Win by revealing all safe tiles!

 ## Notes

 - The game uses only basic graphics (no images), so the appearance is very simple and functional.

-## Contributing

-Contributions are welcome!
-To contribute:
-- Fork the repository
-- Create a new branch (`git checkout -b feature/your-feature`)
-- Commit your changes (`git commit -am 'Add some feature'`)
-- Push the branch (`git push origin feature/your-feature`)
-- Open a Pull Request

 ## License